chrliu719/TechShare5117/README.md

 So, now we can drag our images around, but this one looks a little thin, it’d be nice if we could resize it.
 ## Resizing
 We can make our draggable images resizable as well by adding the resizable action\
-The edges attribute allows us to select which corners and edges we can resize from and we just enable all resizing options
+The edges attribute allows us to select which corners and edges we can resize from and we just enable all resizing options\
+We also add another modifier
 ```javascript
 interact('.dragImg')
         .draggable({